Acacia Crest Academy: History

 Before the couple thought of building a school in the municipality, most of Kitengela was a bushy grassland.
 Kitengela at that time had not become a Nairobi suburb.
 Rapid growth came later.
 It was cited as one of Kenya's fastest-growing towns.
-After the school opened, cofounder Catherine Maina experienced a difficult time.
+After the school opened, co-founder Catherine Maina experienced a difficult time.
 Most of the pioneer parents removed their children, leaving only two students in class 2.

 Initially, the school had one dormitory hosting two girls and one boy.
 The boy, slept alone, and the girls, who were sisters, slept in the upper story.
 One matron kept watch.

-Soon after, enrolment increased, and more pupils moved into the dormitories.
+Soon after, enrollment increased, and more pupils moved into the dormitories.
 As the school grew, more dorms were added, reaching two for girls and two for boys.
 The boys' dorms are Mara Dorm, the initial dorm, followed by Samburu Dorm.
 The girls have Amboseli Dorm and Tsavo Dorm.
-Four matrons, and the boarding master are present.
+Four matrons and the boarding master are present.